 Uncover Edinburgh's grisly history at The Edinburgh Dungeon - if you dare!
-Laugh and scream your way through this fantastic visitor attraction, where you'll come face to face with Scotland's ravenous cannibals, discover the secrets of the Green Lady and have a close encounter with Edinburgh's infamous killer duo Burke and Hare.
+Laugh and scream your way through this fantastic interactive visitor attraction, where you'll come face to face with a range of undesirable characters from Scotland’s history, including the cannibalistic Sawney Bean family and Edinburgh's infamous killer duo Burke and Hare.

 With immersive actor-led shows, state of the art special effects and two thrilling underground rides, this is a must-visit for anyone fascinated with the dark side of our city.
 Are you brave enough...?

-Camera Obscura and World of Illusions - where seeing is not believing!
+At Camera Obscura and World of Illusions seeing is not believing!

 Welcome to the oldest visitor attraction in Edinburgh, delighting visitors since 1835.
 Don't miss this Aladdin's cave filled with illusions, tricks, puzzles, hands-on experiences and unbelievable effects to experience and interact with.

 Serve your own head up on a silver platter, visit the room where little and large become interchangable, and pick the people of Edinburgh up in your hand in the city's 150 year old Camera Obsura show.

 Get involved, play, touch everything!
 Will you find your way out of the magical mirror maze or manage to stay on your feet in the Vortex Tunnel?
 Great fun for all the family.